ulfwi/jump_dir/README.md

 * Add color to prints? https://github.com/owenthereal/ccat
 * Add autocompletion for paths when trying to add a key.
 Also when trying to copy file.
+* Add functionality to copy multiple files with jd cp.
 * The help text won't show up if the config file is invalid
 * Add check to see if binary files exists
 * Move binaries to ~/.local/bin